-The Betsy Dress for 18 inch dolls is typical of the type of dresses worn by both toddlers and older girls in the 1930s and early 1940s, but depending upon your choice of fabric, the dress can look vintage or modern.
+The Betsy Dress, by Genniewren Designs, for 18 inch dolls is typical of the type of dresses worn by both toddlers and older girls in the 1930s and early 1940s, but depending upon your choice of fabric, the dress can look vintage or modern.

 Both views in this PDF pattern have a bodice gathered into a yoke at the front, and a skirt made from six main gore panels.
 The center back gore panel is seamed to allow for the center back closure.